YOUR WEDDING DAY TIMELINE

-My guideline-timeline is an infusion of my own tangible experience with that of other Wedding Professionals.
-It's geared at helping you to have a beautifully chilled day and to get the most from my Photography.
+My timeline is an infusion of my own tangible experience with that of other Wedding Professionals.
+It's geared at providing structure, setting expectations, outlining where people need to be & their duties and to ease any anxiety, plus help you to get the most from my Photography.

 Many aspects of the day are so very often overlooked when Brides are working out timings for their day and, invariably, a theoretical timeline is quite a distance from reality.
 My focus commences with some essentials 'Before the Wedding Day'.